-Assignment totals are subject to change at the instructor's discretion.
+Assignment totals are subject to change at my discretion.
 All grades will be posted on e-Learning, and it is the responsibility of the student to check their grades on e-Learning to make sure they are accurate.
-If there is a discrepancy, you must let me know within one week of the grade being posted on e-Learning.
+If there is a discrepancy, you must let me know within ONE week of the grade being posted on e-Learning.